tomjnixon/yarp/docs/source/api.rst

 This is because the Python objects within a :py:class:`Value` are treated as being immutable.

-Finally, to reiterate, the result of these operators will always be continuous :py:class:`Values`.
-For instantaneous versions of these operators, see the Python builtins section below.

 Python builtins
 ---------------

-The ``yarp`` API provides :py:class:`Value`-compatible versions of a number of Python builtins and functions from the standard library:
+The ``yarp`` API provides versions of a number of Python builtins and functions from the standard library which work with `Value` and `Event`:

 * Builtins
     * ``bool(a)``